biolink/biolink-model/docs/ChemicalSubstance.md

 ## Children

  * [Carbohydrate](Carbohydrate.md)
- * [Drug](Drug.md) - A substance intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease
  * [Metabolite](Metabolite.md) - Any intermediate or product resulting from metabolism.
 Includes primary and secondary metabolites.
+ * [ProcessedMaterial](ProcessedMaterial.md) - A chemical substance (often a mixture) processed for consumption for nutritional, medical or technical use.

 ## Referenced by class